KumaranShivam5/aurora-server-final/paper_material/chandra-cosmos-issue/notes.md

             > 74 Stars
                 > 12 are nor stars (cosmos)
                 > 5 AGN (cosmos)
-        > 396 should be in training set : need to check
+        > 217 in the training set as AGN

 Couls not find the MyStix point source catalog